| |

 |

-"Why the blazes didn't we utilise the abandoned Martian War Machines to retain Empire?
+__________________"Why the blazes didn't we utilise the abandoned Martian War Machines to retain Empire?
 I demand immediate resignations."

 |